Talk to an Expert

 What are the RBI Permitted FFMC Activities?

-• A copy of the MOA (Memorandum of Association), having the relevant provisions concerning the activities of Money Changing Business;
+• A copy of the MOA (Memorandum of Association), which contains the pertinent clauses pertaining to the operations of the money-changing business;

-• A copy of the AOA (Articles of Association), having the relevant provisions concerning the activities of Money Changing Business;
+• A copy of the AOA (Articles of Association), which contains the pertinent clauses pertaining to the operations of the money-changing business;

-• A copy of the latest Audited Balance Sheet;
+• A copy of the most recent audited balance sheet;

-• A copy of the last three years Profit and Loss Account;
+• A copy of the Profit and Loss Account for the previous three years;

-• Details of all the associated/ sister concerns operating in the financial market, such as NBFCs;
+• Information on all related or sibling companies active in the financial market, such as NBFCs;

-• A duly certified copy of the Board Resolution passed for carrying out the operations of money changing business;
+• A copy of the Board Resolution adopted for conducting the operations of the money-changing firm that has been officially certified;

 Procedure for Obtaining Full Fledged Money Changer License from RBI

-Further, one of the main functions of the Fit and Proper Criteria is to assist in determining the expertise, integrity, qualifications, and previous track record of the person proposed to be appointed as Director.
+In addition, one of the key purposes of the Fit and Proper Criteria is to provide assistance in assessing the knowledge, moral character, credentials, and prior record of the candidate for the position of Director.

 Key Requirements of the Fit and Proper Criteria